 The Plot of Katy is very similar to What Katy Did.
-Katy is forbidden from meeting up with her crush at the skateboard park (because her skateboard was confiscated for another misdeed previously).
+Katy is forbidden from meeting up with her crush at the skateboard park due to her behaviour.
 However, she attempts to go by herself and gets lost.
-This causes her to be grounded and left home alone, which ultimately leads to her accident.
-She falls off a home-made swing.
+T

 With her new friends, Helen and Dexter and the support of her family, Katy starts her journey as a disabled individual.
 She also learns that not all friends will change their attitude towards her.
 There’s even a little cute pre-teen romance.

 The plot is relatively simple and easy to follow, helped by the first person narrative; particularly if you are a young reader.
 I think the plot encourages young children to think about disability and to make them aware that just because someone is disabled does not mean they should be excluded.

 This is clear in the many P.E scenes in the book where the P.E teacher purposely encourages Katy to join in with the other students by inventing a game that can be played by both wheelchair users and able-bodied students.
 My favourite collection of scenes.

 I found the way Wilson tackled the development of Katy as a disabled individual—one learning to adapt and accept herself—interesting and well done.
 Most of the character development is based on Katy, but the things Katy does and says develop the other characters too.